Dolly Parton: Awards and honors

-Dolly Parton is one of the most-honored female country performers of all time.
-The Record Industry Association of America has certified 25 of her single or album releases as either Gold Record, Platinum Record or Multi-Platinum Record.
-She has had 26 songs reach no. 1 on the Billboard country charts, a record for a female artist.
-She has 42 career Top 10 country albums, a record for any artist and 110 career-charted singles over the past 40 years.
-As of 2012 she had written more than 3,000 songs and sold more than 100 million records, making her one of the best-selling female artists of all time.
+Parton is one of the most-honored female country performers in history.
+The Record Industry Association of America certified 25 of her single or album releases as Gold, Platinum, or Multi-Platinum.
+She had 26 songs reach No.1 on the Billboard country charts, a record for a female artist.
+She had 42 career Top10 country albums, a record for any artist, and 110 career-charted singles over the past forty years.
+As of 2012, she had written more than 3,000 songs and sold more than a hundred million records, making her one of the best-selling female artists ever.
 As of 2021, she had appeared on the country music charts in each of seven decades, the most of any artist.

-Dolly Parton has earned 11 Grammy Awards (including her 2011 Lifetime Achievement Grammy) and a total of 55 Grammy Award nominations, the third-most nominations of any female artist in the history of the prestigious awards.
+Parton earned 11 Grammy Awards (including her 2011 Lifetime Achievement Grammy) and received 55 Grammy nominations, the third-most nominations of any female artist.

-At the American Music Awards, she has won three awards out of 18 nominations.
-At the Country Music Association, she has won ten awards out of 42 nominations.
-At the Academy of Country Music, she has won seven awards and 39 nominations.
-She is one of only six female artists (including Reba McEntire, Barbara Mandrell, Shania Twain, Loretta Lynn and Taylor Swift), to win the Country Music Association's highest honor, Entertainer of the Year (1978).
-She also has been nominated for two Academy Awards and a Tony Award.
-She was nominated for an Emmy Award for her appearance in a 1978 Cher television special.
-She was awarded a star on the Hollywood Walk of Fame for her music in 1984, located at 6712 Hollywood Boulevard in Hollywood, California; a star on the Nashville StarWalk for Grammy winners; and a bronze sculpture on the courthouse lawn in Sevierville.
-She has called that statue of herself in her hometown "the greatest honor", because it came from the people who knew her.
+At the American Music Awards, she won three awards out of eighteen nominations.
+At the Country Music Association, she won ten awards out of 42 nominations.
+At the Academy of Country Music, she won thirteen awards and 44 nominations.
+She was one of the few female artists to win the Country Music Association's highest honor, Entertainer of the Year (1978).
+She was also nominated for two Academy Awards and a Tony Award.
+She received an Emmy Award nomination for her appearance in a 1978 Cher television special.

+In 1984, she was awarded a star on the Hollywood Walk of Fame for her music, located at 6712 Hollywood Boulevard in Hollywood, California, and in 1988, she received a star on the Nashville StarWalk for Grammy winners.
+A bronze statue of her was unveiled in 1987 in her hometown, the city of Sevierville, Tennessee, being designed by Jim Gray.
+She called the statue "the greatest honor", because it came from the people who knew her.
 Parton was inducted into the Grand Ole Opry in 1969 and in 1986 was named one of Ms. Magazines Women of the Year.
 In 1986, she was inducted into the Nashville Songwriters Hall of Fame.

 In 1999, Parton received country music's highest honor, an induction into the Country Music Hall of Fame.
-She received an honorary doctorate degree from Carson-Newman College (Jefferson City, Tennessee) in 1990.
-This was followed by induction into the National Academy of Popular Music/Songwriters Hall of Fame in 2001.
-In 2002, she ranked no. 4 in CMT's 40 Greatest Women of Country Music.
+She received an honorary doctorate degree from Carson-Newman College in 1990.
+She was inducted into the National Academy of Popular Music/Songwriters Hall of Fame in 2001.
+In 2002, she ranked fourth among CMT's forty Greatest Women of Country Music.